TDSB INVESTIGATION SERIES - Part 1

 SECTION 3: DISCRETIONARY SPENDING — A RED HERRING?

-Yes, there have been headlines about trustee travel, meals, and discretionary budgets.
-But the scrutiny often misses the broader issue: use-it-or-lose-it funding structures.
+While some spending lines deserve public oversight, the scrutiny often misses the broader issue: use-it-or-lose-it funding structures.

 SECTION 4: TWO-TIERED EDUCATION, BY DESIGN